Affordable Colleges

 2. California State University

 This is another university that has many different campuses.
 They have 23 in total.
-Again, all very affordable with a cost of between $2000-$5000 per year in tuition.
+Again, all are very affordable, with a tuition cost of $2000-$5000 per year.

 California State University offers 41,000 different degrees across the system.
 So it doesn’t matter what you plan on graduating in or if you don’t yet know what you want to major in — Cal State is a good choice.

-It also boasts as being one of the most diverse university systems in the U.S. People from all different backgrounds enjoy each other’s company at this university.
+It also boasts of being one of the most diverse university systems in the U.S. People from all different backgrounds enjoy each other’s company at this university.

 3. University of Texas

-The University of Texas has eight different locations in the state and offers over 100 different degrees at each.
+The University of Texas has eight locations in the state and offers over 100 degrees at each.

 4. Sitting Bull College

-This college is a smaller college in North Dakota that offers two master’s degrees, two bachelor’s degrees, and three associates degrees.
+This smaller college in North Dakota offers two master’s degrees, two bachelor’s degrees, and three associate's degrees.
 It also offers certificate programs to help you get into the workforce faster.

 Tuition to attend is $3600 per year, with additional fees for some of the specialized degrees.